kwirk/eventgallery/admin/doc/readme.md

 - PHP should have write permission to /images, /cache and /logs
 - Picasa Images do not show up because the method get\_file\_content is not working.
 Check with your hosting provider to solve this issue.
 - Error 500: PHP should be able to execute the script /components/com_eventgallery/helpers/image.php in order to display thumbs.
+- try to use Use Rendering Fallback and contact your provider if this works for you so he can change the server settings.

 ### Joomla Configuration
 - Picasa albums do not work because your SEO-component strips out the @-sign from the URLs